LachoMitev/DIGITAL-TRAINING-SIMULATOR-FOR-DEMINING-MACHINE/README.md

 - Blueprint-only logic (no C++) for rapid prototyping
 - 3D environment based on realistic terrain setups
 - Modular design for future hardware integrations

+## ✅ Realistic Control System

+As part of this simulator, we also developed a **functional replica of the machine’s original remote control**, using:

+- **Arduino Leonardo and Mega boards**
+- **3D-printed custom enclosure and buttons**
+- Integration with the simulator via USB HID signals (keyboard emulation)

+> This hardware replica mirrors the actual interface used in real-life training and enables a fully immersive experience when combined with the simulation.

 ---